con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The holder of the great weapon of wisdom,
 The foremost goad for great mental afflictions,
 Of great glory, possessing great renown,
-Endowed with great brightness, bearing great light, (34)
+Having great brightness, and with lustre great, (34)

 * For *mahāprajñāyudhadharaḥ*, we follow the ancient translation in taking *mahā\** with *yudha*.
 The Kangyur translation connects it with *prajñā*, whereas VV connects it with *dhara*.